 Tag Archives: cannabis

-The legalization of recreational marijuana has caused some confusion regarding its effect on DUI laws.
+UPDATED DEC.
+12, 2022 The legalization of recreational marijuana has caused some confusion regarding its effect on DUI laws.
 A recent Illinois appellate court decision is providing some guidance.
-Essentially, the smell of burnt cannabis, without any corroborating factors, is not enough to establish … Continue reading
+Essentially, the smell of burnt cannabis, without any corroborating factors, is … Continue reading